HOW TO HIRE THE RIGHT WEB DESIGNER – PART 4

 Some designers may copyright their artwork that is supplied in your project.
 Make sure you are clear on who owns the rights to what elements and also see if you can request the source files – these are sometimes available to purchase.

 40. What hosting services do you provide?

-As we mentioned earlier in this article, a full service design company will be able to supply you with all business internet services.
+As we mentioned earlier in this article, a full-service design company will be able to supply you with all business internet services.
 This will nearly always include a hosting package.
 Even if you already have a host in mind (or already have one), always ask what they can offer you.
 This may often be a much better deal than you had without their expertise and if you are hosting on their servers, they will instantly be able to address any problems that may occur.
-If performance of a large website is important to you then ask what type of server you will be considering on and what access you will have to things like email accounts, control panels and databases.
+If the performance of a large website is important to you then ask what type of server you will be considering and what access you will have to things like email accounts, control panels and databases.

 You might find a better deal than your current one.

 41. Will you integrate social media into my web design?

 Linking social networking sites to your website is now part of the norm in website design.
 Find out if the web designer will do this and at what cost.
 Some web design companies go a step further and offer social media integration services to help you generate more leads and turn them into sales.
 Ask about social media marketing plans, like setup and management, blogger outreach, and monitoring and measuring.

 42. Do you offer ongoing maintenance after my site goes live?

 As technology and trends change, you may want to have additional web design and development work done on your website.
 This could include updating content or updating compatibility with browser changes.
 Ask the web design firm if they offer maintenance services and if they are provided on an as-needed, ongoing, or retainer arrangement.
 Find out what the prices are to update content and make minor and major edits.